Data-Efficient and Interpretable Tabular Anomaly Detection: Related Work

-Several works have been proposed for semi-supervised AD.
-Deep SAD~\citep{ruff2019deep} extends the deep one-class classification method DSVDD~\citep{ruff2018deep} into the semi-supervised setting.
-However, their approach is non-interpretable and performs even worse than the unsupervised One-Class SVM for tabular data, while the DIAD outperforms it.
-DevNet~\citep{pang2019deep} formulates the AD problem into a regression problem and achieves better sample complexity under limited labeled data. \citet{yoon2020vime} trains an embedding similar to BERT~\citep{devlin2018bert} combined with consistency loss~\citep{sohn2020fixmatch} and achieves the state-of-the-art semi-supervised performance in tabular data.
-See Table~\ref{table:related_work} for a comparison.
+\paragraph{\textbf{Semi-supervised AD}} Several works have been proposed for semi-supervised AD. \citet{das2017incorporating}, similar to ours, proposes a two-stage approach that first learns an IF on unlabeled data, and then updates the leaf weights of IF using labeled data.
+This approach can not update the tree structure learned in the first stage, which we show to be crucial for high performance (Sec.~\ref{sec:ablation}).
+Deep SAD~\citep{ruff2019deep} extends deep OCC DSVDD~\citep{ruff2018deep} to semi-supervised setting.
+However, this approach is not interpretable and underperforms unsupervised OCC-SVM on tabular data in their paper while DIAD outperforms it.
+DevNet~\citep{devnet} formulates AD as a regression problem and achieves better sample complexity with limited labeled data. \citet{yoon2020vime} trains embeddings in self-supervised way~\citep{devlin2018bert} with consistency loss~\citep{sohn2020fixmatch} and achieves state-of-the-art semi-supervised learning accuracy on tabular data.
+Our method instead relies on unsupervised AD objective and later fine-tune on labeled AD ones that could work better in the AD settings where labels are often sparse.
+We quantitatively compared with them in Sec.~\ref{sec:ss_result}.